 Background

 Budapest was in 1914 capital of the kingdom of Hungary, one of the two constituent parts of the Austria-Hungary.
-Kaiser Franz Joseph I. was crowned king here in 1867 under the name I Ferenc Jószef.
+Emperor Franz Joseph I. was crowned king here in 1867 under the name I Ferenc Jószef.
 The city has since 1918 been capital of the republic of Hungary.
 Budapest has today around 1.7 million inhabitants and is by far the largest city in the country.
 It is situated on both sides of the Danube, with Buda as the old part on the west bank, and Pest as the administrative and political centre on the east bank.

 Jaroslav Hašek passed the city with his XII.
 Marschbataillon around 1 July 1915.
 According to the poem Cestou na bojiště (The Road to the Battlefield) they arrived here in the morning, just like in the novel.
 It was surely the day after the departure from Királyhida, but they seem to have travelled onwards quickly: through Rakos, Aszód and Hatvan.
 It is also known that Hašek visited Budapest in the summer of 1903, on the way to Balkans.